Celebrate Darwin Day on February 12, 2015!

 Darwin Day is an international celebration of human achievement and scientific inquiry.
 Charles Darwin was born on February 12, 1809, which is why we celebrate on or around February 12.

-The continuing relevance and integrity of Darwin’s Great Idea and his significant contributions to science make Darwin Day an opportunity to reach fellow students with fun and educational events.
-We have information and inspiration to help you with event planning, so check out these resources, or email a campus organizer.
+The continuing relevance and integrity of Darwin’s Great Idea and his significant contributions to science make Darwin Day a great opportunity to reach out to fellow students and your local community with fun and educational events.
+We have information and inspiration to help you with Darwin Day event planning—email a campus organizer, or check out the event ideas and resources on this page:

-- Center for Inquiry Speakers Bureau: See the list of speakers who specialize in evolution, creationism, and intelligent design.
+- Visit the Center for Inquiry Speakers Bureau to find a list of speakers who specialize in evolution, creationism, and intelligent design.
 Contact us if you need help booking a speaker.

-- International Darwin Day Foundation has information and other great resources
+- International Darwin Day Foundation has information about Charles Darwin, evolution, and Darwin Day events around the globe.

-- Darwin Online is an online repository of Darwin’s publications, other writings, as well as supplementary material covering the life, times, and travels of the revolutionary scientiest.
+- Darwin Online is an online repository of Darwin’s publications and other writings, as well as supplementary material covering the life, times, and travels of the revolutionary scientist.

-- The National Center for Science Education has advice and resources to help you promote and understand evolution.
+- The National Center for Science Education has advice and resources to help you advocate for and understand evolution.
 Check their Taking Action page.

 - Read On the Origin of Species by Means of Natural Selection, or the Preservation of Favoured Races in the Struggle for Life by Charles Darwin here or go to LibriVox to download the audiobook for free!